 It’s technically legal under CAN-SPAM to do either of these things.
 CAN-SPAM isn’t opt-in, it’s opt-out (more about CAN-SPAM rules here).
 It’s not a good idea though.
 Do it too often, and your ESP (email service provider, like MailChimp or AWeber) will think you’re a spammer too; and they may threaten to suspend your account.

-- A bunch of names that you bought (and now “own”); particularly if they were really, really cheap (such as $100 for 10,000 names), think services such as SalesGenie.
+- Names that you bought (and now “own”); particularly if they were exceptionally cheap (such as $100 for 10,000 names), think services such as SalesGenie.

-- People who signed up directly from your website, and thereby gave you permission to continue to contact them
+- People who signed up directly from your website, and thereby gave you permission to contact them

 - Attendees at your webinars.

-Make sure you ask the webinar attendees for permission to continue to contact them.
+Make sure you ask everyone for permission to continue to contact them.
 Offer something in return (a recording, a set of slides, or a white paper).

 - Subscribers to your auto-responders.
 They’ve said they want to hear from you (repeatedly).